the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 That line dropped like a lightning bolt at this year's [LangChain Interrupt conference](https://interrupt.langchain.com), sparking the loudest murmur of the day.

-After a morning of dense talks on agent architectures and the rise of the Agent Engineer™️, the entire afternoon zeroed in on a single, rallying idea:
+After a dense morning of diverse talks on AI architectures and the rise of the Agent Engineer™️, the afternoon zeroed in on a single, rallying idea:

 #### You NEED to evaluate your agents.
 And you need to do it well.

 We all kind of knew that already, sure.
-But this time it hit deeper.
+But now, we felt it in our _bones_.
 Not just as best practice, but as _survival instinct_ — the difference between shipping something magical and unleashing chaos to our users.

-## Building a Good Agent is Hard Work
+### 👷 Building a Good Agent is Hard

 Anyone can spin up an AI agent in minutes.